SAP-samples/s4hana-microsoft-team-app-integration/Principle-Propagation-Microsoft-Azure-SAP-BTP/README.md

-# Principle Propagation Between SAP BTP and Microsoft Azure
+# Principal Propagation Between SAP BTP and Microsoft Azure

-In this section, we will focus on set up the principle propagation between Microsoft Azure and SAP Business Technology Platform (BTP).
+In this section, we will focus on set up the principal propagation between Microsoft Azure and SAP Business Technology Platform (BTP).

 ### Establish the Trust Between SAP BTP and Microsoft Azure
 1. Go to your SAP BTP subaccount and download the **SAML Metadata** under **Security** > **Trust Configuration**.